KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What does Kylo mean?
 ~~~~~~~~~~~~~~~~~~~~~

-Kylo is a play on the greek word meaning "flow".
+Kylo is a play on the Greek word meaning "flow".

 What software license is Kylo provided under?